 SRAS recently celebrated our 20-year anniversary.
 We’ve also recently developed a new family of websites and a new system for managing increasing enrollments.
-All these developments have inspired me to take a look at the “evolution” of study abroad to Central/Eastern Europe and Central Asia.
+All these developments have inspired me to take a look at the “evolution” of study abroad and faculty-led study abroad to Central/Eastern Europe and Central Asia.

 The Beginning of the Post-Soviet Era: the 1990s